MPAS-Dev/compass/docs/developers_guide/organization.rst

     The local name of the config file that ``config`` has been written to during setup and read from during run

+``self.config_files``
+    A list of dictionaries that can be used to determine which config files are used to set up the config options for this test case during setup.
+    These will include the default, machine, MPAS-core, test-group and test-case config files.
+It may also include one or more config files added with the ``add_config()`` method.
+Finally, it may include a user config file.

 ``self.work_dir``
     The test case's work directory, defined during setup as the combination of ``base_work_dir`` and ``path``